Academic Honesty Policy

 There are a number of different documentation styles available for use when writing research papers at IBDP level; most are appropriate in some academic disciplines but not others.
-The IB does not mandate use of a particular style, rather that just one be used and presented consistently, and above all, when used as a reference (see below), enables the reader (examiner) to trace the source.
+The IB does not mandate use of a particular style, rather, it is advised that only one is used and presented consistently.
+Above all, when references are used correctly (see below), it enables the reader (examiner) to trace the source.
 If the bibliographical item cannot be accessed on the basis of the information provided, or, if it was transient, contain evidence that it once existed, the information might as well not be there.

 What is a reference?

-A reference is a way of indicating to the reader, in an orderly and systematic form, where information has been obtained.
-A reference provides all the information needed to find/trace the source material.
-References must be included because they acknowledge the sources used, and enable the reader to trace and consult the source work and verify the data that has been presented.
-If the reference does not enable the reader to trace and consult the source work, then it is useless.
+A reference is a way of indicating to the reader, in an orderly and systematic form, where information has been obtained from.
+References must be included as an acknowledgment of the sources used, and enable the reader to trace and consult the source of the work and, verify the data that has been presented.
+A reference is deemed obsolete if it cannot be traced.

 References must be given whenever someone else’s work is quoted or summarized.
-References can come from many different sources, including books, magazines, journals, newspapers, e-mails, Internet sites and interviews.
+They can come from many different sources, including books, magazines, journals, newspapers, e-mails, Internet sites and interviews.
 Internet references should include the title of the extract used as well as the web site address, the date it was accessed and, if possible, its author.
 Teachers must also inform their students about reliable and unreliable sources before they start their work.

-Caution should be exercised with information on web sites that do not give references or that cannot be cross-checked against other sources.
+Caution should also be exercised with information on web sites that do not give references or that cannot be cross-checked against other sources.
 The more important a particular point is to the essay, the more the quality of its source needs to be evaluated.
-And if a particular source is alluded to time and time again, is reliability and authenticity is all the more important.
+If a particular source is referred to, time and time again, its reliability and authenticity is all the more important.
 As a TOK student will know, frequency of reference, which is one of the factors which propel a website to prominence in a web search, is just one test of truth.

 Any references to interviews (transient) should state the name of the interviewer, the name of the interviewee, the date and the place of the interview, in the specific format of the referencing style used.